LibCrowds/libcrowds-viewer/README.md

 ### Tasks

-The core data structure for libcrowds-viewer is the Task object.
+The core data structure for LibCrowds Viewer is the Task object.
 An array of Task options is passed to the viewer as a property and from each item in this array a new Task object is created.
 These Tasks are updated within the viewer with data such as area selection and form input data, with the update events